lkumarra/ProtractorPageObjectModel/FOLDER_FILE_RENAME_PLAN.md

 # Folder and File Renaming - Interfaces & Locators

+## ✅ COMPLETED - Option 1 Implemented Successfully!

+All folders and files have been renamed following modern TypeScript conventions.

 ## Overview

-Rename `interfaces` and `locators` folders and their files to more meaningful, modern names following TypeScript best practices.
+Renamed `interfaces` and `locators` folders and their files to more meaningful, modern names following TypeScript best practices.

 ## Current Issues